When your letter to Hogwarts arrives...

 Inspiration: The Harry Potter series

-Color notes: A moody green-brown with speckles of moss and magic
+Color notes: A moody warm brown with speckles of ancient magic

-• For shawls, aim for a gauge of 5 to 6 stitches per inch, which is usually achieved with a needle size of US 4 to 6 (3.5 to 4mm)
+• For hats, aim for a gauge of 21 to 24 stitches per 4 inches, which is usually achieved with a needle size of US 4 to 6 (3.5 to 4.0 mm).

 I call my style of hand-dyeing watercolor speckles.
 Each skein has multiple layers of color that blend, shift and merge, with intentional wee tiny random dots of intense color.
 When dyeing, I focus on what the final fabric will look like.
 My goal is a fabric that may look semi-solid from a distance but, when viewed closely, shows a depth of subtle color differences.